DATA009: The Revenge of Shinobi

 A1.
 Opening / A2.
 Long Distance / A3.
 The Shinobi / A4.
 Terrible Beat / A5.
 Sunrise Blvd. / A6.
 Make Me Dance / A7.
 Like a Wind / A8.
 Run or Die / A9.
 Round Clear

 B1.
 Ninja Step / B2.
 The Dark City / B3.
 China Town / B4.
 Over the Bay / B5.
 Labyrinth / B6.
 The Ninja Master / B7.
 Silence Night / B8.
 My Lover / B9.
 Failure / B10.
 Game Over

-Note: Some copies are in shrinkwrap, others are in resealable polypropylene sleeves; all are brand new and unplayed.
-Due to the manufacturing process, some copies of the bone edition may show small traces of black.
+Note: Please allow up to 1 week for your order to ship.
+All remaining copies ship in a resealable polypropylene sleeve (i.e: not shrink wrap) with the record packed behind the sleeve to avoid seam splits during transit.
+Due to the manufacturing process, some copies of the bone edition may show small traces of black/brown.
 The limited edition features a random splatter effect, each copy is different and small traces of splatter may appear on the labels.